 - Scarring is often available, following a dermabrasion procedure

 Both procedures offer multiple benefits for the skin.
-You can see detailed information about the most important positive effects microdermabrasion offers on this link.
+You can see detailed information about the most important positive effects microdermabrasion provides on this link.

-- Acne scars removal: severe forms of acne in the absence of therapy (in some cases after treatment) lead to the formation of scarring (scars) that look like unevenness on the surface of the skin
+- Acne scars: severe forms of acne in the absence of therapy (in some cases after treatment) lead to the formation of scarring (scars) that look like unevenness on the surface of the skin

-- Removal of superficial scars resulting from trauma or surgical intervention
+- Removal of superficial scars resulting from trauma or serious intervention

 - Rhinophyma: a chronic condition where red enlargement and reddening of the nose, usually resulting from untreated or improperly treated rosacea is available